 - Once the pressure is released, mash the dal with the back of the ladle.
 Or grind it to a fine paste using hand blender.

-- If you do not have a pressure cooker, you can cook it in a deep-bottom pan with a lid and cook until the lentils are cooked.
+- If you don’t have a pressure cooker, use a deep-bottom pan with a lid.
+Cook the lentils on medium heat, stirring occasionally, until they are soft and fully cooked.

-- In a heavy bottom pan or skillet, dry roast coriander seeds, cumin, black peppercorns, star anise, green cardamoms, cloves, cinnamon and bay leaf on medium-low heat until aromatic.
-Transfer it to a plate to cool down to room temperature.
-Stir continuously to prevent burning.
+- In a heavy-bottomed pan, dry roast coriander seeds, cumin, black peppercorns, star anise, green cardamoms, cloves, cinnamon, and bay leaf on medium-low heat until fragrant.
+Stir continuously to avoid burning.

-- Transfer it to a mixer or spice grinder.
-Add a small piece or nutmeg.
-Grind it to a fine powder.
-Homemade dhansak masala is ready.
+- Transfer the spices to a mixer or spice grinder.
+Add a small piece of nutmeg.
+Grind everything into a fine powder.
+Your homemade Dhansak masala is ready.

 - Add onions and sauté until onions are transparent.